eira-fransham/troubles.md/content/posts/wasm-is-not-a-stack-machine.md

 [multi-return]: https://github.com/WebAssembly/multi-value/blob/master/proposals/multi-value/Overview.md

-This massively reduces the complexity of WebAssembly compilers without reducing the expressivity, and allows the compilers generating the WebAssembly to encode more of their knowledge about the original source into the WebAssembly itself.
+This massively reduces the complexity of the WebAssembly specification and compilers for it without reducing the expressivity, and allows the compilers generating the WebAssembly to encode more of their knowledge about the original source into the WebAssembly itself.
 Although optimising compilers will probably not generate better code from this, they will become much simpler and easier to maintain, and streaming compilers will become significantly simpler and produce significantly better code.

+Finally, not only is a stack machine like this automatically in SSA form, but it's automatically in _strict_ SSA form.
+This means that it is statically impossible to access undefined variables.
+In WebAssembly as it exists now, you have to zero locals when entering a function unless you can statically prove that the local is always set before it is accessed.
+Again, the compilers almost always have this information, and removing locals makes accessing undefined memory statically impossible.

 Join me next time where I tackle WebAssembly's problematic control flow.